domsson/succade/README.md

 ## blocks

-Every block that has been named in `format` needs its own config section.
+Every block that has been named in `blocks` needs its own config section.
 Some of the values that can be set here are the same as in the `bar` section - if so, they will overwrite the values specified there.
 This way, you can set a default font color for the entire bar, but decide to give some blocks a different one.

 | Parameter          | Type    | Description |
 |--------------------|---------|-------------|